 If you do not specify trc, the default is 0.
-If the trc value is greater than the number of table-names in the CHARS parameter, JES2 uses the first table named in the CHARS parameter and JES3 uses the default character arrangement table.
+If the trc value is greater than the number of table-names in the CHARS parameter, JES2 uses the first character-arrangement table named in the CHARS parameter and JES3 uses the last character-arrangement table named in the CHARS parameter.